Articles

 Modern AI-powered intake platforms go significantly further.
 Tools like Eve layer in voice agents that handle calls around the clock, large language models that extract key facts and flag case strengths and weaknesses, and intelligent summaries that allow attorneys to review a new matter in minutes rather than hours.

-As Manny Starr, Managing Partner at the employment law firm Frontier Law Center, described in a recent webinar: what used to be a wall of unstructured information from a long intake call can now be automatically parsed, organized, and presented so his team can "hone in on the facts and claims that were present in these cases."
+As Manny Starr, Managing Partner at the employment law firm Frontier Law Center, described in a recent webinar: what used to be a wall of unstructured information from a long intake call can now be automatically parsed, organized, and presented so his team can immediately "hone in on the facts and claims that were present in these cases."

 For plaintiff law firms, the difference between a manual intake process and an automated one can translate directly into cases won and revenue captured.